3xpl0ith4ck3r/hetzner_proxmox_pfsense_ipv4_1IP/README.md

 <img src="frontend/images/screenshots/Hetzner_Selected_Server.png">

-Select Linux as the Operating System and click on **Activate rescue system** For further details of the capabilities of the Hetzner Robot and Rescue System please follow the documentation from Hetzner. [https://docs.hetzner.com/robot]
+Select Linux as the Operating System and click on **Activate rescue system** For further details of the capabilities of the Hetzner Robot and Rescue System please follow the documentation from Hetzner. [https://docs.hetzner.com/robot](https://docs.hetzner.com/robot)

 **Please use for all passwords an password manager**

 After the activation of the rescue system you have 60 minutes to reboot your server.
 Before you do this safe the shown credentials into your password manager.
 E.g.: [https://vault.bitwarden.com/#/login](https://vault.bitwarden.com/#/login) or self-hosted alternative [https://github.com/vineethmn/vaultwarden-docker-compose](https://github.com/vineethmn/vaultwarden-docker-compose)
-You will receive the user name **root** and the new **password** only working for the rescue system.
+You will receive the username **root** and the new **password** only working for the rescue system.

-Switch to the tab **Reset** and selecte the **Execute an automatic hardware reset**
+Switch to the tab **Reset** and select the **Execute an automatic hardware reset**

 #### Alternative if you have already access to your server via SSH you can normal reboot your server
 `shutdown -r now`

-Start directly after you logoff off your ssh session with an ping to your public IP address.
+Start directly after you log off of your ssh session with a ping to your public IP address.

 If you doesn't had a ssh connection just start an ping.